NicBonetto/go-web-api/README.md

 # go-web-api
-A basic RESTful API using Golang for reference.
+A basic RESTful API boilerplate for Golang.